Whatever Happened to the Likely Lads?: Context

 Before the 1970s series was made, the cast had already been reunited twice, in 1967 and 1968, to record sixteen of the original television scripts for two series (of eight episodes each) on BBC Radio, the scripts for which were adapted for radio by James Bolam.

 To emphasise continuity, the opening section of the title credits at the start of each episode includes a short montage of black-and-white stills photos of Bob and Terry in scenes from the 1960s series, presented as if in a photograph album.
 The leather-bound photo album, which Bob gives Terry before the wedding, in the episode "End of an Era", is also the one seen in the opening credits.

 To avoid animosity over billing, Rodney Bewes and James Bolam were alternated in the opening credits, so that one week Bewes was billed first and the following week Bolam was.
 In the closing credits the billing was reversed, with whoever had been billed second in the opening credits being billed first.

-Bewes maintained his connections with The Likely Lads, appearing in a cameo role as the old newspaper seller in a 2002 ITV remake of the series' most popular episode, "No Hiding Place", starring Tyneside entertainers Ant and Dec, which aired under the title "A Tribute to the Likely Lads".
+Bewes maintained his connections with The Likely Lads, appearing in a cameo role as the old newspaper seller in a 2002 ITV remake of the series' most popular episode, "No Hiding Place", starring Tyneside entertainers Ant and Dec, which aired under the title A Tribute to the Likely Lads.

 In 1995 and 1996, the series was repeated in its entirety on BBC2.
 It went on to become a short-term staple of cable channels and was again shown on satellite and cable TV in 2008 and 2009.
 In April 2013, the first series began a repeat run on BBC Four, its first showing on terrestrial television since 1996.
 Both series and the feature film have also been released on DVD.

-One of the most notable continuity points about the show is that Terry served in the Army for "five years".
-However, there was a real-life gap of seven years between the end of the original series in 1966 and the sequel in 1973.
-Also, there are numerous references in the 1970s show to the Lads' shared adventures in 1967, plus citations of that year as the time when Terry was last in town.
-From the audience's point of view, Terry was last heard in the radio series, broadcast during 1967 and 1968.
-Taken all together, it suggests Terry's army service lasted for the five years from 1968 (i.e., the end of the radio series) to 1973.